AbhisekPhy/AbhisekPhy.github.io/_pages/about.md

 - Sachdev-Ye-Kitaev (SYK) model and Large-N theories
 - Quantum criticality in compressible lattice; Renormalization Group (RG) analysis

-Please visit my research page and if you are interested in working with me, feel free to contact me!
+Please visit my research page for more details about my research.
+If you are interested in working with me, feel free to contact me!